bepaald/signalbackup-tools/README.md

 ### Running

+> [!TIP]
-_NOTE: In all examples below, one or more passphrases are provided on the command line.
-If so desired, these can be omitted in which case you are prompted for the passphrase at runtime._
+> In all examples below, one or more passphrases are provided on the command line.
+If so desired, these can be omitted in which case you are prompted for the passphrase at runtime.

 **<span id="fix">Fixing broken backups</span>**